-The diagnosis is usually based on the history of scalp hair loss on the front/ top of the head or receding hairline, the pattern of hair loss and a family history of similar hair loss.
+The diagnosis is usually based on the history of scalp hair loss on the front/ top of the head or a receding hairline, the pattern of hair loss, and a family history of similar hair loss.
 The skin on the scalp looks normal on examination.
 Occasionally blood tests may be carried out.

 Can male pattern hair loss be cured?

 No, there is no cure.
 However, it tends to progress very slowly, from several years to decades.
 An earlier age of onset may lead to quicker progression.